FVUS/wildkatze/_learning/(1) NoGuiBasicUsage.md

  -  ``` -lc pf o.txt ``` part tells wildkatze to process file (pf) o.txt and generate output.stree and run.txt  files.
  -  run.txt is journal file to run simulation using output.stree and meshFile

+We set up flow with inlet velocity of 10 m/sec.
+Note the ``` -vel 10 ``` option added to ``` flow meshFile ```.

 ![learn 01](https://live.staticflickr.com/65535/51916989476_8eb117fd8a_b.jpg)

+This sets up the steady state flow model.

 ![learn 01](https://live.staticflickr.com/65535/51916022022_7defb77bd2_z.jpg)

+We can now see that output.stree and run.txt are produced along with some other files.

 ![learn 01](https://live.staticflickr.com/65535/51917315549_9c191028e1_b.jpg)